helius-labs/helius-rust-sdk/README.md

     Ok(())
 }
 ```
+### `HeliusFactory`
+The SDK also comes equipped with `HeliusFactory`, a factory for creating instances of `Helius`.
+This factory allows for a centralized configuration and creation of `Helius` clients so work can be done across multiple clusters at the same time.
+Using a factory simplifies client code and enhances maintainability by ensuring that all `Helius` clients are configured consistently.
+It has the following functionality:
+- A [`new` method](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/factory.rs#L21-L36) used to create a new `HeliusFactory` capable of producing `Helius` clients.
+Note this method does not create a `reqwest` client
+- A [`with_client` method](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/factory.rs#L38-L53) used to provide a given `HeliusFactory` created with the `new` method its own `reqwest` client
+- A [`create` method](https://github.com/helius-labs/helius-rust-sdk/blob/a79a751e1a064125010bdb359068a366d635d005/src/factory.rs#L55-L94) used to create multiple `Helius` clients in a thread-safe manner

+### Embedded Solana Client
 The `Helius` client has an embedded [Solana client](https://docs.rs/solana-client/latest/solana_client/rpc_client/struct.RpcClient.html) that can be accessed via `helius.connection().request_name()` where `request_name()` is a given [RPC method](https://docs.rs/solana-client/latest/solana_client/rpc_client/struct.RpcClient.html#implementations).
 A full list of all Solana RPC HTTP methods can be found [here](https://solana.com/docs/rpc/http).

+### Examples
 More examples of how to use the SDK can be found in the [`examples`](https://github.com/helius-labs/helius-rust-sdk/tree/dev/examples) directory.

 ## Error Handling